wombleton/gitlaw-nz/acts/C/Contraception, Sterilisation, and Abortion Act 1977.md

     *   (b) performs an abortion otherwise than in pursuance of a certificate issued by 2 certifying consultants under [section 33][37],---

-    commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $1,000\.
+    commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $1,000\.

     (2) Nothing in subsection (1) shall apply to the performance of an abortion by a medical practitioner who believes that abortion is immediately necessary to save the life of the patient or to prevent serious permanent injury to her physical or mental health.

     (3) It shall be a defence to a charge brought under subsection (1)(b) if the defendant shows that he believed that a certificate had been issued in respect of the patient.

+    Section 37(1): amended, on 1 July 2013, by [section 413][63] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 38 Crimes Act 1961 not affected

-*   Nothing in [sections 11 to 37][15] shall limit or affect any of the provisions of the [Crimes Act 1961][71].
+*   Nothing in [sections 11 to 37][15] shall limit or affect any of the provisions of the [Crimes Act 1961][72].

 ##### 39 Annual report